 If you want to find a dim object in the sky and a star chart shows that it is about 15º in a certain direction from a brighter, known star, then you can use your outstretched hand as a ruler to measure off the distance on the night sky.

 Between the two Pointer stars of the Plough, for example, the distance is about 5º.

 Watch the sky move

-But the Earth also orbits the Sun in about 365 days, resulting in stars being in slightly different positions at the same time each night.
+Earth also orbits the Sun in about 365 days, so stars are in slightly different positions at the same time each night.

-If you stand in one spot at 9pm and see a star rising above a rooftop to the east, then look again at 10pm, that star will be 15º higher.
+Stand in one spot at 9pm and watch a star rising above a rooftop to the east, then look again at 10pm and the star will be 15º higher.